Contact Information

 Biography

 Ting-Syuan Lin is a Ph.D.
 Candidate in Sociology at the University of Illinois Urbana-Champaign.
-She holds a B.A. in Sociology with a minor in Economics from National Taipei University and an M.A. from National Taiwan University.
-Before her doctoral studies, she was a research assistant at Academia Sinica for the Taiwan Youth Project.
-In 2023–2024, she was awarded a prestigious overseas study scholarship from Taiwan’s Ministry of Education.
+She holds an MA and BA in sociology from National Taiwan University and National Taipei University (minor in Economics).
+Previously a research assistant for the Taiwan Youth Project, she was awarded the prestigious Overseas Study Scholarship from Taiwan’s Ministry of Education.
+In 2025, she participated in the Population and Social Data Science Summer Incubator Program at the Max Planck Institute for Demographic Research.

 Research Interests